 We are very pleased to announce a new edition of the NICAS colloquium on Thursday 11 June 2020 from 12.00 to 13.00 hrs.
 The colloquium will take place online through Microsoft Teams.
-By clicking on the following link, the meeting will open in your browser.

 The chair of this colloquium will be Sanne Berbers (RCE).

 ►Aafke Weller–A drawing’s résumé; the effect of conservation treatment and storage conditions in the Rijksmuseum

 on the drawings by Rembrandt

 A better understanding of the conservation history of a drawing can help conservators to make informed decisions about its future treatment.
 But, although one can learn a lot about the history of a drawing by studying the visible impact of past events, without documentation it is difficult to reconstruct when, where, and how these changes in appearance came about.

 This talk will give you a sneak preview of the results of a research project that aims to piece together the conservation history of each of the drawings by Rembrandt and the Rembrandt School in the Rijksmuseum, from the moment it entered the collection until the present day.
 The research largely draws from the archives of the Rijksmuseum, the Netherlands Institute for Art History in the Hague, and Het Nieuwe Instituut in Rotterdam as well as interviews with former conservators and employees.